Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

 - A Chief Medical Officer (CMO) in a government hospital

 The deduction can be claimed by filing income tax returns as per Section 139 of the assessment year, along with a medical certificate mentioning the disability.
 In case of the expiry of the certificate, you can still claim the deduction.
-But you need to produce the fresh certificate in the subsequent year to claim the benefit.
+But you must produce the fresh certificate in the subsequent year to claim the benefit.

 At times, the disability may be temporary.
 It requires re-assessment at certain time intervals.
 In such a case, the certificate’s validity is calculated from the start of the assessment year in which the certificate was issued.
 It ends in the financial year in which the certificate would expire.